 They each tell fascinating stories about the city’s history, architecture, political fortunes– and political egos.
 And since 1991, all of the bridges situated within Paris along the Seine were deemed part of a UNESCO World Heritage site, along with the river and riverbanks itself.

-As to the question of “the most beautiful bridges in Paris”, there are arguably too many to include in a short-n’-sweet post.
-But in what follows I talk about the ones that I find especially inspiring and worth visiting.
+But history aside, which are the most beautiful bridges in Paris?
+There are arguably too many to include in a short post like this one.
+But in what follows, I take you on a visual and historical tour of those that I find especially inspiring and worth visiting.

 I’ve also added other beautiful and historic examples to the clickable custom map below.
 You can use it to help navigate from one point to another on your next trip, if desired.